norm8332/QDTech_8266/README.md

   Using the hardware SPI pins is highly recommeneded.

-  Unzip and change the folder name to "QDTech".
+  Unzip and change the folder name to "QDTech_8266".
   Copy the folder into your
   <arduinosketchfolder>/libraries/ folder.